Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The treatment is done in a hospital or outpatient department.
-Your health care provider will ask you to sign a consent form.
-Your health care provider will examine you.
-He or she may give you an IV (intravenous) line for fluids and medicines.
+Your healthcare provider will ask you to sign a consent form.
+He or she will examine you and may give you an IV (intravenous) line for fluids and medicines.

 Tell your provider if you are pregnant or allergic to any medicines.